Skip to content

 So, you see, that art journal is actually never finished, and never without a purpose.

-This pretty, dusty art journal can serve for something deep and meaningful for you.
-It should hold words and art that you’ll want to revisit often and find inspiration.
+This pretty, dusty art journal can serve as something deep and meaningful for you.
+It should hold words and art that you’ll want to revisit often and find inspiration for.

 Some of the great examples of these kinds of journals could be: